 The COVID-19 race is tightening.
 The winner will determine the fate of the entire world’s peoples.
-The contestants are the COVID-19 virus vaccine(s) and the COVID-19 variant(s).
+The contestants are the COVID-19 virus variants(s) and the COVID-19 virus vaccines(s).

 The battle is ongoing and intense and its outcome depends, for the most part, on all of us.
 The vaccine rollout is increasing but the variants are spreading.
 Those variants will soon make up most of the new cases.

 Four Different Current Strains

 Currently, there are four different known variant strains.
 They are the U.K., South African, Brazilian, and Nigerian variants with the U.K variant the most common.